a-endari/Learning_German/README.md

 - 📝 Markdown-formatted study notes with proper German capitalization
 - 🎴 Conversion of notes to Anki flashcards with beautiful formatting
 - 📋 Support for example sentences and contextual usage
+- 🌙 Dark mode support for Anki cards
+- 📤 Extract examples from Obsidian notes for focused study

 ## 🛠️ Components